ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 He started his last world tour in 2014.
 On 24 August 2017, Aznavour was awarded the 2,618th star on the Hollywood Walk of Fame.
 Later that year, he and his sister were awarded the Raoul Wallenberg Award for sheltering Jews during World War II.

-This modernistic monumental house is on the left side at the very top of the cascade, but is never open and apparently for sale since he died.
+This modernistic monumental house is on the left side at the very top of the cascade but is never open and has been for sale since he died.

 Day 3